haakonleg/go-e2ee-chat-engine/README.md

 This project realizes end-to-end encryption in group chat scenarios (such as with chatrooms, in this case).
 To accomplish this, we use public key cryptography (RSA).
 Each client who wishes to register a user with the server, first generates an RSA keypair.
 The server then asks for the clients public key, which is stored in a mongoDB database.
 The server thus keeps track of each clients public key, to be able to exchange public keys between clients when in a chat session.

 When a user joins a chat session, the public key of each user is sent by the server to every other participant in that chat room.
 Likewise, when a new user joins each participant of the chat room is notified about the new clients key.
-This is done so that clients can communicate with each other without ever exposing any unencrypted contents of a chat message while the message is transported accross the internet.
+This is done so that clients can communicate with each other without ever exposing any unencrypted contents of a chat message while the message is transported across the internet.
 Encryption/decryption of messages is only done client-side, thus realizing end-to-end encryption.

 At the moment, a client must create N encrypted copies of a message for N participating clients in a chat room.
 This is not an optimal solution.
 In the future a better solution would be to combine public key encryption with symmetric encryption algorithm (AES), and let each client generate a random encryption key which is encrypted with each recipients public key.